DAS Entrepreneurial Leadership

 Innovate and increase the viability of projects in large corporations, start-ups and SMEs and non-profit organizations

 - Become an inspiring leader and implement fairness-based leadership in order to maximize the team’s commitment and performance

 Executive from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business

-Engineer, doctor, or researcher who wish to improve their managerial skills and propel their ability to innovate
+Engineer, doctor, or researcher who wish to improve his managerial skills and his ability to innovate

 - Business & Society